Aryan10/Battle-Strings/README.md

 • A rom (Ruby, FireRed or Emerald)

 ##### Steps
-• Open the md file in [research folder](https://github.com/Aryan10/Battle-Strings/tree/master/research).
+• Open the md file you want to use, all are in [research folder](https://github.com/Aryan10/Battle-Strings/tree/master/research).
 And open your hex editor.

 • Insert the **New Code** somewhere in free space.
 (It's same for all Roms)